Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Often cholelithiasis proceeds asymptomatically (latent flow is observed in 60-80% of persons with stones in the gallbladder and in 10-20% of individuals with stones in the common bile duct), and concrements are discovered by chance during ultrasound.
-Diagnosis of cholelithiasis is based on clinical data (the most frequent option in 75% of patients - biliary colic) and ultrasound results.
+Gallstone disease is often asymptomatic (latent course is observed in 60-80% of people with gallstones and in 10-20% of people with stones in the common bile duct), and stones are discovered accidentally during ultrasound.
+Diagnosis of gallstone disease is based on clinical data (the most common variant in 75% of patients is biliary colic) and ultrasound results.

-Patients with suspected functional impairment should be referred for counseling to the psychoneurologist.
+Patients with suspected functional impairments should be referred to a neuropsychiatrist for consultation.

-Conduction of ultrasound as a priority method or other studies that allow visualization of gallstones.
-However, even if stones are not available by available methods, the probability of their presence in the common bile duct is assessed as high in the presence of the following clinical and laboratory signs:
+Conducting ultrasound as a first-line method or other studies that allow visualization of gallstones.
+However, even if stones are not detected by available methods, the probability of their presence in the common bile duct is assessed as high in the presence of the following clinical and laboratory signs:

 - jaundice;

-- expansion of bile ducts, including intrahepatic, according to ultrasound;
+- dilation of the bile ducts, including intrahepatic ones, according to ultrasound data;

-- altered hepatic samples (total bilirubin, ALT, ACT, gamma-glutamyltranspeptidase, alkaline phosphatase, the latter increases when cholestasis occurs due to obstruction of the common bile duct).
+- altered liver function tests (total bilirubin, ALT, AST, gamma-glutamyl transpeptidase, alkaline phosphatase; the latter increases when cholestasis occurs due to obstruction of the common bile duct).

-Laboratory testing is necessary to identify persistent obstruction of the bile ducts or the attachment of acute cholecystitis.
+Laboratory testing is necessary to identify persistent obstruction of the biliary tract or the development of acute cholecystitis.

-One of the important diagnostic purposes should be considered the delineation of the uncomplicated course of cholelithiasis (asymptomatic calcification, uncomplicated colic) and the addition of possible complications (acute cholecystitis, acute cholangitis, etc.), requiring more aggressive medical tactics.
+One of the important diagnostic goals should be considered the distinction between the uncomplicated course of cholelithiasis (asymptomatic stone carriage, uncomplicated biliary colic) and the addition of possible complications (acute cholecystitis, acute cholangitis, etc.), requiring more aggressive treatment tactics.

-For uncomplicated course of cholelithiasis, changes in laboratory parameters are not characteristic.
+For uncomplicated cholelithiasis, changes in laboratory parameters are not typical.

-With the development of acute cholecystitis and concomitant cholangitis, leukocytosis (11-15x10 9 / L), an increase in ESR, increased activity of serum aminotransferases, cholestasis enzymes-alkaline phosphatase, y-glutamyltranspeptidase (GGTP), bilirubin level [up to 51-120 μmol / l (3-7 mg%)].
+With the development of acute cholecystitis and concomitant cholangitis, the appearance of leukocytosis (11-15x10 9 /l), an increase in ESR, an increase in the activity of serum aminotransferases, cholestasis enzymes - alkaline phosphatase, y-glutamyl transpeptidase (GGT), and bilirubin levels [up to 51-120 μmol/l (3-7 mg%)] are possible.

 - clinical blood test.
-Leukocytosis with a shift of the leukocyte formula to the left is not characteristic of bile colic.
-It usually occurs when an acute cholecystitis or cholangitis is attached;
+Leukocytosis with a shift in the leukocyte formula to the left is not characteristic of biliary colic.
+It usually occurs with the addition of acute cholecystitis or cholangitis;

 - reticulocytes;